lifeforce-dev/Hydra/README.md

 # Hydra
-Building a simple game for fun an profit... (the knowledge kind)
+Building a simple game for fun and profit... (the knowledge kind)